Smile-SA/argoos/README.md

 Everything is configured to be append on "kube-system" namespace.

 If you serve registry by kubernetes, you can add a configmap to mount on "`/etc/docker/registry/config.yml`" using the explanation given above.
-Change "url" to "argoos.kube-system" **without the port** (argoos kubernetes service listens on 80).
+Change "`url`" to "argoos.kube-system" **without the port** (argoos kubernetes service listens on 80).

-Argoos will contact "kubernetes" service that is generaly "kubernetes.default" on "8080" port.
-But you can change it using environment variables in argoos-rc.yml file.
+Argoos will contact "kubernetes" API that is generally "kubernetes.default" on "8080" port.
+You can change it using environment variables in argoos-rc.yml file.

 # Restrict access

 You may restrict access by asking X-Argoos-Token header from Docker registry.

 ```yaml
 notifications: